ssp21/ssp21-spec/ssp21.md

 In this mode, each pair of parties that wishes to communicate must have a shared-secret that both parties possess prior to establishing a session.
 This secret may be installed manually, or distributed securely using emerging technologies like Quantum Key Distribution (QKD).
-Security is achieved in knowing that only the other end of the channel possesses the same key.
+Security is achieved in knowing that only the other party possesses the same key.
 This shared secret, along with a random nonce from each endpoint, is then used to establish a set of shared session keys.

 This mode of operation uses symmetric cryptography only, and consequently has a number of advantages: